ShehabAnalytics21/Data-Analysis-of-Money-Expenditure-on-Gambling-Australia/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project:
-*	The Human Development Index (HDI) is an index that ranks nations into four levels of human development based on statistics related to life expectancy, education levels, and per capita income.
+*	Everyone agrees that gambling plays a significant role in the Australian culture, and both the media and popular literature have done a great deal to promote the idea that we are a "country of gamblers."
+Australian governments, in contrast to those of most Western countries, actively promote a wide variety of legal gaming options.
-*	In this report, the relationship between the different components of HDI will be studied and analysed, specifically, two main questions of interest are to be addressed in this report, the two questions are:
+*	In this report, the gambling patterns in Australia will be studied and analysed, specifically, two main questions of interest are to be addressed in this report, the two questions are:
-  1. Is there a relationship between the Mean Years of Schooling and the Gross National Income per capita?
+    1. How Does the Money Expenditure Change in the Different States?
-  2. How much difference is there in the expected years of schooling between different countries of different HDI rankings?
+    2. What is the Relationship Between Money Expenditure and the Gambling Category?

 [![Product Name Screen
 Shot][product-screenshot]](https://example.com)